petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations.md

 ### Growing Customer Acquisition

 Other prospects are more focused on growing their business through new customer acquisition.
 In this case highlight features such as:

 * Liferay’s powerful Content Management capabilities allow business users to create and maintain effective content to help attract and educate new prospects.
 * Personalization can be highlighted as a way to engage and nurture those prospects.
 By delivering the right content at the right time, those prospects can be moved down the sales funnel and through their customer journey towards conversion.
 * Analytics is a very important part of ensuring content is working effectively, and determining which customer experiences are most effective.
 Analytics also plays a role when creating the right segments to provide personalized experiences.
 * One of the best ways to objectively determine which experiences are the best is through A/B Testing by comparing those experiences with each other; promoting the experience that proves to be the most effective.

 ### Increasing Revenue

-For other prospects, the main focus might be on increasing revenue.
+For other prospects, the main focus might be on cutting costs and increasing revenue.
 In that case features to spend more time discussing are:

 * Liferay’s ability to use product relations such as Cross Sell / Up Sell  to grow the size of the basket or Average Order Volume.
 * AI/ML based Recommendations are provided to make meaningful suggestions based on past orders or similar customers.